 I explained that the lack of a designation means that large corporates are able to manufacture and sell fake loaves with total impunity.
 The mass manufacturers even use terms that steal the efforts of real artisan bakers.
-I explained that real bread bakers are not able to compete on a level playing field, and that consumers are being sold sourdough that does not have any of the unique properties of true sourdough bread.
+I explained that real bread bakers are not able to compete on a level playing field and that consumers are being sold sourdough that does not have any of the unique properties of true sourdough bread.
 Two of which as the improved digestibility and the manageability of blood sugar levels.
 I backed up these facts with studies.
 Chris Heaton Harris was brilliant and then asked in the early summer if I could meet with several MP’s in Parliament.
 I asked the #realbread campaign to come to this meeting and we made a solid case that my MP took to DEFRA.

-In October last year I travelled back to London again, but this time to DEFRA and I met with my MP Chris Heaton Harris, Ben from Sustain, and George Eustace the Minister of State at the Department for Environment, Food and Rural Affairs (DEFRA) and with the civil servants in change of bread legislation.
+In October last year I travelled back to London again, but this time to DEFRA and I met with my MP Chris Heaton Harris, Ben from Sustain, and George Eustace the Minister of State at the Department for Environment, Food and Rural Affairs (DEFRA) and with the civil servants in charge of bread legislation.
 It became clear as we talked that this was not just about integrity and health, but in real terms the economic burden of illness from poor quality bread needs addressing by DEFRA and the relationships between the agricultural industry, the four regulations and bread production need addressing and reviewing.
 Protecting sourdough and the impact of improved heath would a be significant boost to the economy; I literally worked on the % of working days lost from IBS alone in the UK as an example of the potential of sourdough to improve GDP if regulated, on the population.